sarangv1234/pdsnd_github/README.md

 Files Used
-The required files for running this program are
+The required files for running this program are:

 washington.csv
 new_york_city.csv